Who's Crazy?

 Who's Crazy?, Volumes 1 and 2, is a pair of albums by Ornette Coleman containing music that was intended as the soundtrack for the film of the same name, directed by Thomas White and featuring members of The Living Theatre.
-The albums, which feature Coleman on alto saxophone, trumpet, and violin, accompanied by double bassist David Izenzon and percussionist Charles Moffett, were recorded in Paris during 1966, and were initially released on vinyl by Atmosphere Records, an imprint of the French I.R.I. label, with the title Who's Crazy?
+The albums feature Coleman on alto saxophone, trumpet, and violin, accompanied by double bassist David Izenzon and percussionist Charles Moffett.
+They were recorded in Paris during 1966, and were initially released on vinyl by Atmosphere Records, an imprint of the French I.R.I. label, with the title Who's Crazy?
 La Clef Des Champs.
 In 1982, both LPs were reissued by Affinity Records, a subsidiary of Charly Records, as part of a box set compilation.

 Background

 While in Europe during 1966, Coleman was commissioned by Thomas White, an American living in Paris, to provide music for an experimental, black-and-white, largely-improvisational film titled Who's Crazy?.
 In the film, a group of patients from a mental institution, played by members of the Living Theatre, escape from a bus in a rural part of Belgium and retreat to an isolated farmhouse, where they form their own unique version of society.
 Coleman and the other members of his trio, bassist Izenzon and percussionist Moffett, recorded the music in a Paris studio in one take while watching the film projected on a wall.
 Additional music composed by Coleman for the occasion was performed by Marianne Faithfull.
 While the musicians were playing, English filmmaker Dick Fontaine filmed them, resulting in a short documentary titled David, Moffett and Ornette: The Ornette Coleman Trio.
 Although Who's Crazy? disappeared from sight before being resurrected by Kino Lorber in 2016, Coleman's soundtrack was released by several record labels over the years.